top of page

 The solution

-An AI-powered insights engine that democratises rugby knowledge and celebrates the players by leveraging the vast amount of data collected during a match, and processing it to deliver relevant insights at the right time.
-Insights are displayed via the live TV broadcast and also on the World Rugby website as a widget on the live match feed.
-A selection of insights were also repurposed by World Rugby marketing to create social media graphics.
+A GenAI-powered insights engine that leverages Anthropic's Claude via a platform built on Amazon Bedrock.
+TryZone IQ democratises rugby knowledge and celebrates players by leveraging the vast amount of data collected during a match, and processes it to deliver relevant insights at the right time.
+Insights are displayed via the live TV broadcast and on the World Rugby website as a widget in the match centre.
+A selection of insights were also repurposed by World Rugby marketing to create social media content.

 I created a rich picture diagram to easily explain the data flow from raw data to rich insight.